50 Philippines Travel Tips

 32. For the ladies – if you are backpacking around the country, forget makeup and hair products

-Bring hair ties/bands and a hat/cap instead… and sunblock.
-The heat and humidity will frizz out your hair and melt off your makeup!
+Bring hair ties/bands and a hat/cap instead… as well as strong sunblock and lip balm with sun protection factor.
+The heat and humidity will frizz out your hair and melt off any makeup you might thing of using!

 33. We suggest you carry alcohol gel/rub around with you

-Some places can be very dirty and it helps to at least clean your hands whenever possible .
+Some places can be very dirty and it helps to at least clean your hands whenever possible.
+You can buy one here.

 34. Filipino people tend to litter and throw dirt on the street